secretstartups/handbook/sales/field-operations/gtm-resources/index.html.md

 #### Executive Sponsor

+- The executive sponsor should clearly understand the customer's and GitLab's desired outcomes and goals and actively support the achievement of both.
+He/she should feel accountability to drive these results.
 - The executive sponsor is responsible for maintaining direct relationships and communications with individual(s) at the account and participating in remote and in-person meetings.
+This includes being responsive to customer and account team requests.
   - The executive sponsor should maintain ongoing contact with their respective customer counterpoint at least once a quarter, including formal (e.g., EBR, meeting) and informal approaches (e.g., check-in or update emails/texts or video chats).
-- The executive sponsor should partner with the account team, providing advice and support and taking and driving action items in support of the Account Plan.
+- The executive sponsor should act as an advocate for the customer driving actions in support of the customer and account team as well as sharing customer stories and requirements.
 - If there is a 1:1 meeting, the executive sponsor should send a follow-up email within 24 hours with:
   - Thank you / appreciation of the customer's time and feedback
   - Action items and/or next steps (when applicable)